-Insight Advisor supports natural language searches, such as Show me Product Inventory for Japan under 2500.
+Insight Advisor supports natural language questions, such as Show me Product Inventory for Japan under 2500.

-Natural language queries support three kinds of filters:
+Natural language questions support three kinds of filters:

 - Time: A unit of time or date.
 For example, Show me 2019 Sales.